Kotlin/kotlinx-cli/README.md

 }
 ```

-In multiplatform projects add the following dependency to the common source set:
+In Kotlin projects add the following dependency to the needed source set (it may be common or platform specific source set):

 ```groovy
 kotlin {